-10.3.8 After the announcement of the definitive exam results, a student shall be entitled to personally discuss his/her performance with the lecturer and he/she shall have personal and nontransferable access to the original copy of his/her written exams including exams taken electronically.
+10.3.8 After the announcement of the definitive exam results, a student shall be entitled to personally discuss their performance with the lecturer based on the exam questions and they shall have personal and nontransferable access to the original copy of their own written exams including exams taken electronically.
 The faculty ensures the possibility to discuss the exam and to peruse one's own written exams including exams taken electronically before the end of the appeals period.
-After the student has participated in a discussion of the exam and has had access to peruse his/her exams, he/she can request a copy of the exam taken in accordance with the faculty directives.
+After the student has participated in a discussion of the exam and has had access to peruse their exams, the student can request a copy of the exam taken in accordance with the faculty directives.
 Each copy should be treated as personal and confidential and can only be used in function of the student's educational career.
-A student who fails to comply with this, exposes him/herself to a disciplinary procedure based on article 33 and 34 of the Statute of the UA-student.
+A student who fails to comply with this, exposes themselves to a disciplinary procedure based on article 33, 34 and 36 of the Statute of the Student - UAntwerpen.

-10.3.9 After the exam period the student shall be entitled to personally discuss with the lecturer his/her performance in partial exams taken in that period for full year programme components and he/she shall have personal and non-transferable access to the original copy of his/her written partial exams including partial exams taken electronically.
+10.3.9 After the exam period the student shall be entitled to personally discuss with the lecturer their performance in partial exams taken in that period for full year programme components and the student shall have personal and non-transferable access to the original copy of their own written partial exams including partial exams taken electronically.
 This right can be made dependent on the participation in a group discussion of the partial exam.